reynaldi-goh/ITCamp-Frontendamentals/curriculum/phase1-foundations/02-github/README template.md

-# 🧠 01 - Git and GitHub
+# 🧠 01 - Workshop Title Here

 <!-- TODO: Update this -->
 > TLDR; A quick overview of the topic and what students will learn in this session.